 Phase 1 No Action.
 As described above, potential impacts on long-term traffic levels from other cumulative projects would be potentially significant.
 At the program level, the No Action Alternative would generate intermittent vehicle trips over the 50-year planning period, which would constitute a less-than significant contribution to cumulative impacts.
-At the project level, the Phase 1 No Action would also generate intermittent vehicle trips that would constitute a less-than-significant contribution to cumulative impacts.
-As such, while the effects of the Phase 1 No Action would be less than significant, the cumulative impacts associated with the implementation of the Phase 1 No Action and other cumulative projects would be potentially significant.
+At the project level, the Phase 1 No Action would also generate intermittent vehicle trips that would constitute a less-than-significant contribution to cumulative impacts are intermittent vehicle trips that would constitute a less-than-significant contribution to cumulative impacts of the Phase 1 No Action would be less than significant, the cumulative impacts associated with the implementation of the Phase 1 No Action and other cumulative projects would be potentially significant.